+SUBJECT: NRC VENDOR INSPECTION REPORT NO(S).
+(XXXXXXXX/YYYY-NNN) [If applicable, add "AND (INVESTIGATION

-SUBJECT: NRC INSPECTION REPORT NO(S).
-(XXXXXXXX/YYYY-NNNNOTICE OF VIOLATION AND NOTICE OF NONCONFORMANCE
+REPORT NO(S).
+(X-XXXX-XXX), NOTICE OF VIOLATION AND NOTICE OF NONCONFORMANCE"]

 Dear (Vendor/Applicant executive):

 On (dates), the U.S. Nuclear Regulatory Commission (NRC) staff conducted an inspection at (facility name) facility in (City, State).
 [Include one of the following three descriptions of the inspection: "The inspection was conducted as a result of the ..." or "The inspection was conducted to ..." or "The purpose of the inspection was ..."]
 The enclosed report presents the results of this inspection.
+[For vendor inspections that looked at activities associated with ITAAC, include the following statement: “During this inspection, the NRC staff looked at [describe the activity] associated with inspections, tests, analyses, and acceptance criteria (ITAAC) from revision (#) of the approved [design] design certification document.
+Specifically, these activities were associated with ITAAC (#).”
+Include one of the following three statements: “This report contains (one) ITAAC finding(s) associated with a specific ITAAC (#).
+The(se) finding(s) is (are) material to the ITAAC acceptance criteria, specifically…” or “This report contains (one) URI associated with a specific ITAAC (#).
+The final resolution of this URI may be material to the ITAAC acceptance criteria, specifically…” or “The NRC inspection team did not identify any findings associated with the ITAAC contained in Section (4) of the attachment to this report.”]
 [Any subsequent meetings and/or telephone discussions should be documented.]
 This NRC inspection report does not constitute NRC endorsement of your overall quality assurance or Part 21 programs.

 Within the scope of this inspection, no violations or nonconformances were identified.
 [If applicable]